daryl-software/ts-tools/README.md

-# To update the npm package
+# To release a new version of the npm package
 ```shell
 npx changeset
 pnpm run local-release